Setting Preload on your Coilovers

-The proper way to set pre-load on a BC coilover-
+The proper way to set preload on a standard coilover

 - Loosen both lock rings under the spring (spring seat ring(top) and spring lock ring(bottom)) so that the spring is loose and can move up and down slightly.

-- Tighten up the spring seat ring so that the spring is snug, but do not tighten it down past simply holding the spring snug, this will be "0" preload.
+- Tighten spring seat ring so that the spring is snug, but do not tighten it down past simply holding the spring snug, this will be "0" preload.

 - Now bring the bottom lock ring up so that it is just touching the spring seat ring, but do not tighten to lock, you will be moving the spring seat ring next.